 Bathroom Matters While Traveling Abroad

-11. Always carry small change.
+11. Always carry small change if possible.
 You may need it in some countries to use the WC (bathroom), especially in train stations.

 12. When using a street bathroom where you pay with coins in the door, beware that there is a time limit and the door may pop open before you’re finished.

 14. Be prepared to squat!
 Many non-Western countries use squat toilets and it’s definitely a learned skill.
-I’ve even seen some in France!
+I’ve even seen some older bathrooms in France that are just a hole in the ground!

 15. Some countries/cities have older plumbing that can’t handle toilet paper.
-Usually there’s a sign asking you to place TP (and other personal hygiene items) in the waste basket and not in the toilet.
+Usually there’s a sign asking you to place toilet paper (and other personal hygiene items) in the waste basket and not in the toilet.

 Dining Around the World

-17. Tipping isn’t required or expected in most countries outside the U.S. Rounding up is usually enough.
+17. Tipping isn’t required or expected in restaurants or taxis in most countries outside the U.S. Rounding up is usually enough.
 A nice restaurant may warrant 10%.
-Always tip the bell boy.
+However, always tip the bell boy in a hotel if they take your luggage to your room.

-18. Rest chopsticks on your plate or on a chopstick rest, but never across the bowl.
+18. When in China or Japan, rest chopsticks on your plate or on a chopstick rest, but never across the bowl.

 20. Hotel breakfasts are often overpriced and underwhelming.
-If it’s not included, grab a croissant and coffee at the corner cafe instead.
+If it’s not included in your rate, grab a croissant and coffee at the corner cafe instead.
+You can often get a full breakfast at a nearby restaurant for half the price of the hotel’s meager buffet.

 22. You shouldn’t drink the water unless you’re sure it’s safe to drink, or you’ll risk traveler’s stomach!
 In many cases, it’s not that the water isn’t clean, but that your stomach isn’t equipped to handle the different bacteria.